-This document is also a refresh of national information released at the start of the 2018/19 financial year with the launch of the new approach to study budgets, consolidates previous communications and brings the approach up to date for the 2022/23 financial year.
+This document is also a refresh of national information released at the start of the 2018/19 financial year with the launch of the new approach to study budgets, consolidates previous communications and brings the approach up to date.

 Throughout the document, unless otherwise stated, the term 'trainee' refers to postgraduate doctors in training and also applies to postgraduate dentists in training and public health trainees with a medical or non-medical qualification.